Diabetes Improvement Program

 This program has been developed to help improve patient’s overall diabetes control by:

-• Reviewing blood sugar logs and food diary.
+• Reviewing blood sugar logs and food diary

-• Monitoring for low blood sugar levels or changes in overall diabetes health.
+• Monitoring for low blood sugar levels or changes in overall diabetes health

-• Making appropriate changes in insulin dose.
+• Making appropriate changes in insulin dose

 Diabetes Foot Health